shitcodebykaushik/React/Wiki/tut.md

 - Browser rendring issue of the of the reacthjs .
 - Next js remix is the next solution for the these issue  .
 # Creating project
+- `Expo init MynewProject`
+- `Expo start`
+- `expo install @react-navigation/native react-native-screens react-native-safe-area-context react-native-gesture-handler react-native-reanimated @react-navigation/stack` This is for the naviagation .
 - Npm is the node package manager .
 - npx is the node package executor
 - npx create-react-app 01basicreact .